Ravirajabhat/jekyll-now/_posts/2018-09-08-what-is-artificial-intelligence.md

 ---

 I am very happy to share my collective knowledge.
-This is my understanding of Artificial Intelligence, please feel free to reach out to [me](https://www.linkedin.com/in/ravirajabhat/) if you have any input/suggestions/different openion.
+This is my understanding of Artificial Intelligence, please feel free to reach out to [me](https://www.linkedin.com/in/ravirajabhat/) if you have any input/suggestions/different opinion.

 Thank you for reading!!.